OmarNouih/RelevImageSearch/README.md

 - **flask_session/**: Stores session data.
 - **templates/**: HTML templates for rendering pages.
 - **static/**: Static files like CSS, JavaScript, and images.
+- **images/**: Contains images used in the README, such as the Rocchio's Algorithm formula.
 - **README.md**: Project documentation.

+---